 What is FSD Africa?

 Created in 2012, FSD Africa is a £30 million financial sector development programme or ‘FSD’ based in Nairobi.
-It is funded by the UK Government’s Department for International Development (DFID).
+It is funded by UK aid from the UK Government.
 FSD Africa aims to reduce poverty across sub-Saharan Africa by building financial markets that are efficient, robust and inclusive.

 FSD Africa is a market facilitator or catalyst.
 It applies a combination of resources, expertise and research to address financial market failures and deliver a lasting impact.
 FSD Africa has a mandate to work across sub-Saharan Africa on issues that relate to both ‘financial inclusion’ and ‘finance for growth.’

 FSD Africa is also a regional platform.
 It fosters collaboration, best practice transfer, economies of scale and coherence between development agencies, donors, financial institutions, practitioners and government entities with a role in financial market development in sub-Saharan Africa.
 In particular, FSD Africa provides strategic and operational support to the FSD Network.

 FSD Africa has three main areas of work:

 - Finance for all: Interventions designed to increase access to finance to empower and reduce the vulnerability of the poor.

 - Finance for growth: Interventions designed to provide capital to investment-ready sectors to drive inclusive economic growth and reduce poverty through increased prosperity.

 - Regional platform: Interventions designed to foster collaboration, best practice sharing and harmonisation between the FSD Network and other partners to improve effectiveness and achieve value for money.

 What is FSD Africa’s strategy?